lxjv/concorde/src/posts/app-defaults.md

 ---
 title: App Defaults!
+subtitle: Mostly a list of what apps I use.
 date: 2023-11-28
+tags: tech, lists
 ---

 I first put this up on [txt.laker.tech](https://txt.laker.tech/defaults) while this site was in the works.
 So now it's here!

+Go check out all the other app defaults posts, over on [Robb Knight's list](https://defaults.rknight.me/)!

+> (also just go read [Robb](https://rknight.me)'s stuff, he's cool and the reason i redesigned this site)

 ```
 📨 Mail Client: Fastmail Web and iOS app
 📮 Mail Server: Fastmail